 One block of flats in London hasn’t turned their heating on in winter for two years because the MVHR is so efficient.

 So what can go wrong with an MVHR system?

 Local councils are on a drive to promote Passivhaus amongst its private-public housing projects, partly for the environment, but also because it saves the council money in heating bills in the long run (which they often pay for).

 However, badly performing Passivhaus multi-development projects that aren’t designed/installed correctly have been showing up over the last few years.

 Mould, damp and increases in asthma problems are being reported, which sounds like humidity problems; ie, the flats are struggling to remove the moist air created by its occupants.
 Both UK Building Regs and Passivhaus demand minimum levels of ventilation in rooms like bathrooms and kitchens because the danger of lingering moisture is so serious to human health.
 MVHRs have to be designed so that they operate efficiently in clearing out moist air, but also aren’t too noisy.

-To do this, MVHR designers calculate total pressure drops in the system as air moves through ducts around the building.
+To do this, MVHR designers like ourselves calculate total pressure drops in the system as air moves through ducts around the building.
 Too many twists and turns in the ductwork and the air will struggle to move through into the rooms where it needs to be.

 The five most common issues with MVHR systems are:

 - Cheap ducting that is easily crushed or torn, or a cheap MVHR unit – stay away from the very cheap ones, they do nothing.
 Our company has banned flexi-duct from our projects, forever.